Extension of Schemes to Support Al Fresco Hospitality in Wesminster

 The venues listed as being able to reopen include:

-- Pubs, bars and restaurants but only with a table service indoors, and owners will be asked to keep contact details of customers to help with contact tracing.
+- Pubs, bars and restaurants but only with table service and a curfew of 10pm from 24 September

-- Indoor attractions where animals are exhibited, such as at zoos, aquariums, farms, safari parks and wildlife centres.
+- Zoos, aquariums, farms, safari parks and wildlife centres

 Businesses will only be able to open from these dates once they have completed a risk assessment and are confident they are managing the risks.